MFIDteam/HGNet/README.md

 # HGNet: A Hypergraph for Classification Head to Capture Multi-scale Spatial Dependencies

-The HGNet (tiny) model we have released is a classification network with a graph structure (each edge connects two nodes), utilizing a graph alternating update strategy and Dependency-Aware Fusion (DAF) for the classification network design.
-Compared to HGNet (base), HGNet (tiny) has fewer parameters but lacks multi-scale hypergraph, sparse graph updates, and the orthogonal fusion module.
+The HGNet_T (tiny) model we have released is a classification network with a graph structure (each edge connects two nodes), utilizing a graph alternating update strategy and Dependency-Aware Fusion (DAF) for the classification network design.
+Compared to HGNet_B (base), HGNet_T (tiny) has fewer parameters but lacks multi-scale hypergraph, sparse graph updates, and the orthogonal fusion module.
 After the publication of this paper, we will release the complete HGNet classification network along with more detailed usage instructions.

 ## Overall Structure of HGNet
 ![Collection](images/HGNet.png)